DuyLinh-Data/Data-Portfolio/README.md

-# 👋 With a background in engineering, I'm developing data analytics skills through daily practice and projects, aiming to apply them effectively in my current job and future career.
+# 👋 With a background in engineering.

+I'm developing data analytics skills through daily practice and projects, aiming to apply them effectively in my current job and future career.

 🎯 Aspiring Data Analyst with 1+ year of experience using Python, SQL, and Power BI to uncover insights and improve operations.
 Continuously learning through real-world projects.✅